brafii/login-app/README.md

 This is a daily challenge to master in building flutter applications.

-First task was to develop a login UI purposely to get equiped and get comfortable in UI:
+First task was to develop a login UI purposely to get equiped and get comfortable in developing flutter frontend screens:

 - The image below is the UI app developed